 We're pleased to offer the following services at Lakeshore Veterinary Hospital, Inc.

 Our appointment book is computerized which allows us to efficiently make appointments for you and your pet.
 Our receptionists and team will attempt to accommodate all requests to the best of our ability.
-Emergencies are accepted anytime our clinic is open.
-If you feel you have an emergency with your pet, please call us or come to the hospital immediately.
-If possible, it is best to call before coming in so that a staff member can advise you on your particular emergency.
+Emergencies are accepted based on doctor availability.
+If you feel you have an emergency with your pet, please call us so we can advise you on your particular situation.

-Lakeshore Veterinary Hospital, Inc. offers discounted services to senior citizens and local area rescue groups.
-Pre-approval is required to qualify for the rescue group discounts, please call us for more information.
+Lakeshore Veterinary Hospital, Inc. offers discounted services to senior citizens and military members.

 Prevention is truly the best medicine.
 During your pets annual or bi-annual exam, we will thoroughly evaluate your pet, with your pets co-operation of course, review past medical history and address any concerns you may have.
 This also includes preventive measures such as vaccines, heartworm and flea prevention.
 Because Dogs and Cats age 7 times faster, on average, than people, significant health changes can occur in a short time.
 For this reason, we recommend bi-annual appointments, especially for our senior patients.
 During this visit we can address issues on Dental, Nutrition, Weight Management, Body Condition Score, Arthritis and Metabolic Problems and any other areas

-We maintain a fully stocked pharmacy for your convenience.
-Once your pet is diagnosed there will be no waiting at a pharmacy.
+We maintain a stocked pharmacy for your convenience.
 Your prescription will be ready for you upon discharge.
 If you can not pill your pet, just let us know.
 Most Prescriptions can be compounded into a flavored liquid form.
 Our medications are stored and packaged under the strict regulations of the Federal Drug Administration.
-If you are running low on a current prescription or food just give us a call and we will have them ready at your convenience to pick up.
+If you are running low on a current prescription or food, call us in advance and we will prepare your items for pick-up.

 Our In-House Laboratory is fully equipped to perform Hematology Blood Tests which include CBC, Red Blood Cell, White Blood Cells and Platelets, Chemistry Blood Tests, Electrolytes, Thyroid Tests, Urinalysis, Internal and External Parasite Identification, Cytology and Electrocardiograms.
 We screen for Glaucoma using a specialized instrument called a Tono Vet.
 We screen for Heartworm Disease, Lymes Disease, Anaplasmosis and Ehrlichia in our canine patients.
 Our feline patients are screened for Feline Leukemia Virus and Feline Immunodeficiency Virus.
 We utilize local and national veterinary laboratory services for evaluation of other tissue and organ functions, and for histological and cytological testing.